 In addition, we are also subject to varying product standards, packaging requirements, labeling requirements, tariff regulations, duties and tax requirements.
-As a result of our sales in Europe, we are required to have all medical device products "CE" marked, an international symbol affixed to all our medical device products demonstrating compliance with the European Medical Device Directives and/or Medical Device Regulations ("MDR") and all applicable standards.
+As a result of our sales in Europe, we are required to have all medical device products "CE" marked, an international symbol, affixed to all our medical device products demonstrating compliance with the European Medical Device Directives and/or Medical Device Regulations ("MDR") and all applicable standards.
 While currently all our released medical device products are CE marked, continued certification is based on the successful review of our quality system by our European Registrar during their periodic audits.
 Any loss of certification would have a material adverse effect on our business, results of operations and financial condition.
 There are several major regulatory changes occurring in the regulation of medical devices in the EU.
 The revision of the quality system regulation (ISO 13485:2016) has been released that substantially increased the requirements for a medical device quality system.
 The MDR has replaced the medical device directives (93/42/EEC), and it substantially changes the way that medical devices are brought to market in the EU and how they maintain compliance throughout the product's life cycle.
-Due to the UK's exit from EU ("Brexit"), different rules will apply in Great Britain (England, Wales and Scotland), Northern Ireland and the EU after the Brexit transition period, which began January 1, 2021.
-Similarly, Switzerland has changed its relationship with the EU and in May 2022, will require medical device manufacturers such as Iridex to contract with a Swiss Authorized Representative.
-Additionally, the new revision 4 of the clinical evaluation report guidance document (MEDDEV 2.7.1) severely restricts the use of substantial equivalence for new products, resulting in the need for formal clinical trial data for most many products.
-These changes can have an adverse effect on our ability to release new products in a timely manner.
+Due to the UK's exit from EU ("Brexit"), different rules will apply in Great Britain (England, Wales and Scotland), Northern Ireland and the EU after the Brexit transition period, which began January 1, 2021, Similarly, Switzerland has changed its relationship with the EU and in May 2022, will require medical device manufacturers, including us, to contract with a Swiss Authorized Representative.
+Additionally, the new revision 4 of the clinical evaluation report guidance document (MEDDEV 2.7.1) and the Medical Device Coordination Group (MDCG) guidance regarding clinical evidence (MDCG 2020-6) severely restricts the use of substantial equivalence for new products, resulting in the need for formal clinical trial data for many products.
+These and future changes will increase the cost for compliance and for product development, and they lengthen product introduction cycles.
+Failure to comply with these changes and any future changes can have an adverse effect on our ability to release new products in a timely manner.